Alexei-github/PicturesVista-lib/README.md

-Please note that contributions would NOT be accepted (as this is a personal project)..
+Please note that contributions would NOT be accepted (as this is a personal project).